PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 }
 ```

-We can also have a `Feature Collection` which is many `Features` grouped together:
+We can also have a `Feature Collection` which is many `Features` grouped together in a `features` array:

 ```javascript
 {